cmp-202/ssh2shell/README.md

 * .connect() Is the main function to establish the connection and handle data events from the server which triggers the rest of the process.

-* .emit("eventName", function, parms,... ). raises the event based on the name in the first string and takes input parameters based on the handler function definition.
+* .emit("eventName", function, parms,... ).
+Raises the event based on the name in the first string and takes input parameters based on the handler function definition.

 *Variables*